New Dynamical Degrees of Freedom from Invertible Transformations: Even More Extra Degrees of Freedom for Relativistic Free Particle

-We see that we obtained $4$ constants of integration $c_{i}$ from solving the novel equations of motion and hence we can expect there to be 2 more degrees of freedom in the transformed theory.
-Note that $f=c_{2}=0$ leads to inconsistencies as $x$ is not well defined in such cases.
-Furthermore, it implies that $e=0$, which is clearly not a physical solution.
+We see that we obtained $4$ constants of integration $c_{i}$, while the original theory had none.
+Hence, we expect there to be 2 more degrees of freedom in the transformed theory for the general $n$.
+Note that for $f=c_{2}=0$, $x$ is not well defined and thus leads to a break down of the theory.
+This again corresponds to $e=0$, which is clearly not a physical configuration.